 - To accommodate a variety of levels, have students complete the Comprehension Check individually.
-Write an additional comprehension question or a related question on the board for early finishers to - If you think the activity is too challenging for some of your students, have them compare their answers with a partner before you review the answers as a class.
+Write an additional comprehension question or a related question on the board for early finishers to answer. - If you think the activity is challenging for some of your students, have them compare their answers with a partner before you review the answers as a class.
 This gives students a low-stress way of checking their work.
-Consider pairing students of different levels based on your pre-assessment.
+Consider pairing students of different levels.